 While detergent and softener form the standard system, some situations call for extra chemicals.

 Destainers are specialist additives designed to remove set-in stains such as tea, coffee, blood, or creams.
-They also boost disinfection when washing at lower temperatures.
+They can also support disinfection when washing at lower temperatures, provided the process is correctly set up and validated.

-- Ocean D4 Diamond Low-Temp Laundry Destainer — highly effective without damaging fibres
+- Ocean D4 Diamond Low-Temp Laundry Destainer — effective stain removal without unnecessary fibre damage

 Emulsifiers target oils, creams, and fats — soils that detergents alone may struggle to break down.
 In care homes, this often comes from skincare products, continence creams, or kitchen oils.